 CDs would prove to be an ideal replacement for the existing floppy discs and would store a large amount of data in spite of their size.
 They would have a greater speed that positively impacted data access times.
 It was 1990 by the time the standard was ready for commercial use by businesses and individuals.

-The next major landmark was in the year 1995 when Sony initiated a move to standardise Digital Versatile Discs (DVDs), a plan that they had in the pipeline.
+The next major landmark was in the year 1995, when Sony initiated a move to standardise Digital Versatile Discs (DVDs), a plan that they had had in the pipeline.
 DVDs were not only expected to replace analogue video storage and video cassettes, but could also be used in computers in place of CD-ROMs and CD-Rs for data storage.
-The nine-company conglomerate that Sony pioneered for the purpose of standardisation ensured that DVDs could easily be accessed by public.
+The nine-company conglomerate that Sony pioneered for the purpose of standardisation ensured that DVDs could easily be accessed by the public.

-However, it is also true that the DVDs are not completely standardised even till today as both DVD+Rs and DVD-Rs are still available in the market, offering slightly different functionality, however the difference can be considered negligible as they are quite small.
+However, it is also true that DVDs are not completely standardised even till today as both DVD+Rs and DVD-Rs are still available in the market, offering slightly different functionality, however the difference can be considered negligible as they are quite small.

-Although CDs have been put to many uses for several decades, including their intended designation as a replacement for analogue vinyl records and cassettes, they are also used to store, back-up and transfer computer data and continue to remain popular as proved by recent entertainment sales figures.
+Although CDs have been put to many uses for several decades, including their intended designation as a replacement for analogue vinyl records and cassettes, they are also used to store, back-up and transfer computer data, and continue to remain popular as proved by recent entertainment sales figures.

-The discoveries spurred by the development of CDs are by themselves astonishing.
+The discoveries spurred by the development of CDs are, by themselves, astonishing.
 The development of the CD led directly to the DVD format and digital video recording.
-The impact of the simple disc on subsequent technology still has not stopped.
+The impact of the simple disc on subsequent technology has still not stopped.
 The advent of the Blu-Ray disc, which brings high definition video in to our homes, is a direct descendant of the compact disc.